Vivaan-S/Backslash/README.md

 * [Contributing](#contributing)

 ## Introduction
 Welcome to Backslash, a small side project that [Vivaan](https://youtube.com/channel/UCzuY7qNvGAfRqYdMJAxKb7g) and [Jeremiah](https://scratch.mit.edu/users/nwd4c4) started.
+It is a social media for developers to share ideas and projects.
+Our aim is to make a platform which helps people collaborate and help each other.
+We originally built Backslash as a medium for developers to connect and collaborate, but now it is easily usable by anybody.
-We hope to make such a community that it would be safe enough for kids.
 Please help improve this file by making a pull request.

 ## List of glorious people
 * [Vivaan](https://youtube.com/channel/UCzuY7qNvGAfRqYdMJAxKb7g)